SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 > Note that ``make create`` will not create a testcluster if you have set ``controller_count`` to zero in your
 > environment file (``environment-<yourcloud>.tfvars``).

-> Note that ``make create`` does not copy local files to the management server.
+> Note that ``make create`` does not copy local files to the management server, only some files are templated there from the `terraform/files/template` directory.
 If you want to change any of the scripts
-> being copied to the management server, you need to commit and push your changes and run ``make create`` again.
+> being copied to the management server, you need to commit, push your changes, and run ``make create`` again.
 > ``make create`` will pull the latest changes from the git repository.

 ### make get-kubeconfig